matthewp14/mongo-blog-backend/README.md

 The 'filename' in the author submit command is used to read the file into a MySQL Blob.

 ### Implementation Details
-We changed the trigger from lab 2c to automatically update the status of manuscripts to 'ready' when they are set to 'accepted'.
+We changed the trigger from lab 2c to automatically update the status of manuscripts to 'ready' instead of 'typesetting' when they are set to 'accepted', since there is no CLI operation to support typesetting.

 The application does not support multiple user interaction.
 In other words, only one user is able to access the database upon the launch of the file and should another user with to register or login they must kill the file and launch it again.
 So if you wish to register multiple users you will have to run this file multiple times.